 Instructions

-4. Fry your bacon to render the grease and set aside on a paper towel covered rack
+- Fry the bacon over medium heat to render the grease and set aside on a paper towel covered rack

-6. Reduce the heat to medium and whisk in the flour 2-3 TBL at a time until you have added an amount roughly equal to the grease
+- Reduce the heat to medium low and whisk in the flour 2-3 TBL at a time until you have added an amount roughly equal to the grease

-7. Whisking steadily, cook for 3-4 minutes until all the flour is fully cooked
+- Whisking steadily, cook for 2-3 minutes until the flour is fully cooked

-8. Add the milk in a steady stream and whisk until it is fully incorporated
+- Add the milk in a steady stream and whisk continuously until fully incorporated